We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 All fruits are good sources of fiber, but dried fruits, such as apricots, figs, and prunes, typically contain the highest levels.

-These fruits also contain a natural laxative known as sorbitol, which promotes bowel movements by drawing water into the intestines.
+These fruits also contain a natural laxative known as sorbitol, which promotes bowel movements by

 Due to its high soluble fiber content, flaxseed is particularly good at supporting regular bowel movements.